streamnative/pulsarctl/docs/en/developer-guide.md

 }
 ```

-Depending on the type of request, pulsarctl encapsulates the following request methods:
+Depending on the type of request, pulsarctl encapsulates the following request methods.
+You can choose a desired one based on your needs.

 - put
 - get
 - delete
 - post

-different request types can be selected depending on the situation.

-After completing the above call, for the information output to the command terminal, pulsarctl provides the following print forms:
+For the information output to a terminal, pulsarctl provides the following print types:

 - PrintJson // print in json format
 - PrintError // when there is an error, output according to the packaged error message